OutSystems/docs-product/src/manage-platform-app-lifecycle/manage-it-teams/about-permission-levels.md

 Add System Dependencies | |
 ---------|----------
-Assigned as **Default Role** | In the applications for which the user has Change and Deploy permission, the user can add new dependencies to the public elements of System module.
+Assigned as **Default Role** | In the applications for which the user has Change and Deploy permission, the user can add new dependencies to the public entities of System module.
 Once these dependencies are added, any user, even without permission to add system dependencies, can use them.
+The permission doesn't apply to the Users entity.
+This behavior can be changed using Factory Configuration on Platform Server 11.31.0 or above.
 Assigned for a **Team** | Not applicable.
 Assigned for an **Application** | Not applicable.